 By Joanne Jeffries.
 Last Updated August 20th 2021.
 Welcome to our guide on personal injury claims for accidents in the street.
 Accidents in the street, such as slips, trips and falls, happen all the time.
-If you have been injured in the street, you may believe that the accident was your fault.
+If you have been injured in the street, you may believe that the accident injuries were your fault.
 However, parties acting negligently can be the cause of some public street accidents.
 For example, if a council neglects to replace a cracked paving slab, a pedestrian can trip and become injured.
 In this instance, the council could be liable for the injuries caused if you are involved in an accident like this.

 Have you have suffered a public street injury because of an accident that was not your fault?
 Then you may be entitled to make a personal injury claim for compensation against the party responsible.

 To find out whether you have a valid public accident claim, call Accident Claims UK today to speak to an advisor.
 We will be happy to speak to you at length about your injuries.
 And we could refer you to a skilled personal injury solicitor to handle your claim if we can see that you are owed compensation awards and could make personal injury claims for accidents in the street.

 To begin your compensation claim for a pavement accident or an accident in a public place, contact us today using the details below: